Adyen/adyen-web/README.md

   yarn start
   ```

-### Branch organization
+## Contributing

+We merge every pull request into the `master` branch.
+We aim to keep `master` in good shape, which allows us to release a new version whenever we need to.

+Have a look at our [contributing guidelines](https://github.com/Adyen/.github/blob/master/CONTRIBUTING.md) to find out how to raise a pull request.

 ## See also

-We merge every pull request to the `master` branch.
-We aim to keep `master` in good shape, which allows us to release a new version whenever we need to.
 - [Why we open sourced Adyen Web](https://www.adyen.com/blog/why-we-opened-sourced-our-web-framework)
 - [Complete documentation for Adyen Web](https://docs.adyen.com/checkout/)
 - [API Explorer](https://docs.adyen.com/api-explorer/)